 About us

-National Solidarity Against Sexual exploitation of Women is
+National Solidarity Against Sexual Exploitation of Women (NSASEW) is

-Focusing on the 2000 Gunsan Daemyeong-dong Fire Disaster Response Committee and the 2002 Gunsan Gaebok-dong Fire Disaster Response Committee, we led the enactment of the 2004 Anti-Prostitution Act.
+Emerging from the Gunsan Daemyeong-dong Fire Disaster Response Committee in 2000 and the Gunsan Gaebok-dong Fire Disaster Response Committee in 2002, we played a leading role in advocating for the enactment of the 2004 Anti-Prostitution Act.

-Since its launch on June 9, 2004, we also participated in the Seoul Miari Fire Disaster Response Committee and the Gwangju Songjeong-dong Fire Disaster Response Committee in 2005, as well as the annual 'Dandelion Pilgrimage' nationwide in September.
+Since our official launch on June 9, 2004, we have continued our work through participation in key movements, including the Seoul Miari Fire Disaster Response Committee and the Gwangju Songjeong-dong Fire Disaster Response Committee in 2005, as well as the annual nationwide “Dandelion Pilgrimage” (a memorial and solidarity march) held every September.

 Our Launch Declaration